Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/manual-of-quickness-of-action.md

 aliases: ["Manual of Quickness of Action"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-181. Available in the SRD.
+BookSource: "Dungeon Master's Guide p.
+181. Available in the SRD."
 ---
 # Manual of Quickness of Action
 *Wondrous Item, major, very rare*